shilpa053020/shilpa053020/README.md

-- ⚡ **I am deeply passionate about contributing to open source, which is my main goal.
-Coming from a commerce background, I transitioned into computer science, learned programming from scratch, and built projects.
+- ⚡ **I am deeply passionate about contributing to open source, which is my main goal. learned programming from scratch, and built projects.
 Now, I am focused on making meaningful contributions to open-source projects and continuously learning.
 Excited to collaborate and grow with the community!**

-- 🌱 **Currently, I am contributing to open-source projects, improving my coding skills, and preparing for GSoC.**
+- Currently, I am doing a Software Engineer Internship at Freshkite, contributing to open-source projects, improving my coding skills

 - 📫 How to reach me **=> shilpa053020@gmail.com**